cogitor/cogitor.github.io/_posts/2016-03-08-know-your-options.md

 ## How is this done in Scala?

-Scala had Options built in most if not all libraries, so it's practically unavoidable to use them.
+Scala has [Options](http://www.scala-lang.org/api/current/#scala.Option) built in most if not all libraries, so it's practically unavoidable to use them.
 A big thumbs up for Scala!
 There are some small differences in the syntax compared to Java Optionals:

 <pre><code class="scala">{% capture my_include %}
 def getResult: Option[Result] = {